Health care

 In practice, there are no guidelines for identifying vulnerable asylum seekers as well as a lack of specialised medical services.
 Furthermore, only a few experts speak foreign languages and even fewer have experience in dealing with torture or trauma survivors.
 The Cordelia Foundation, a Budapest based NGO, is the only organisation with the necessary expertise and experience and that is specialised in providing psychological assistance to torture survivors and traumatised asylum seekers.
 Their capacity is constrained and every year the question arises whether it will continue to provide these much-needed services, as its activities are funded on a project-by-project basis and not under the framework of a regular service provider contracted by the NDGAP.
 The therapeutic activities of the Foundation include verbal and non-verbal, individual, family and group therapies, and psychological and social counselling.

-The Asylum Decree states that asylum seekers residing in private accommodation are eligible for health care services at the general physician operated by the competent local government and determined by the residency address of the applicant.[10]
+The Asylum Decree states that asylum seekers residing in private accommodation are eligible for health care services at the general physician operated by the competent local government and determined by the residency address of the applicant.[7]
 In practice, these asylum seekers struggle with accessing medical services as physicians systematically refuse the registration and treatment of asylum seekers on the ground that they lack a health insurance card.
-According to oral information provided by the former IAO in 2016, asylum seekers can be registered with the number of their humanitarian residency card and have to be treated in accordance with the law, although not all health centres are aware of this information.
+According to oral information provided by the former IAO in 2016, asylum seekers can be registered with the number of their humanitarian residency card and must be treated in accordance with the law, although not all health centres are aware of this information.
 The Menedék Association and the legal officers of the HHC often provide asylum seekers with the necessary written explanation (written in Hungarian) that the patients can take with themselves to the check-ups, thus avoiding any misunderstanding and complications.
 Eventually, the social workers of the Menedék Association even give a call to the doctor and explain the legal eligibility of the asylum-seeker over the phone.
 This solution proves successful.
 The same problem persisted in 2023 as well, as some doctors believing that they can only treat free of charge people who have Hungarian social security number (TAJ).

 [1] Section 26 Asylum Act.